Hofls/java-dependencies/auth/jwt/jwt.md

     * `Signature` (secret)
 * Example:
     * eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c
+* JWT usually located in `Authorization:` header of http request

-* Auth schema:
+#### Auth schema
 * User enters login and password on frontend
 * Frontend sends data to auth service
     * If credentials are correct - auth service generates JWT and signs it with private key
 * Frontend sends JWT with each request to any service
     * Services get public key from auth service and cache it
     * Then they use public key to check that JWT is legit (by decrypting it)